No. 16 Michigan stays unbeaten with 84-73 win over Maryland

 COLLEGE PARK, Md.
+(AP) — There’s one big reason why No. 16 Michigan is the only unbeaten team in Big Ten play: Hunter Dickinson.

+The 7-foot-1 freshman has played only eight games, yet it’s become increasingly clear that he’s going to be force in the conference this season.

-(AP) — Freshman Hunter Dickinson had 26 points and 11 rebounds, Franz Wagner scored 19 and No. 16 Michigan remained unbeaten by defeating Maryland 84-73 Thursday night.
+Dickinson had 26 points and 11 rebounds, Franz Wagner scored 19 and the Wolverines pulled away in the second half against Maryland to secure an 84-73 victory Thursday.

-The Wolverines (8-0, 3-0 Big Ten) trailed 54-50 with 15 minutes left before Dickinson scored nine points in a 23-5 run that turned a close, contentious contest into a runaway.
+The Wolverines (8-0, 3-0) trailed 54-50 with 15 minutes left before Dickinson scored nine points in a 23-5 run that turned a close, contentious contest into a runaway.

-Four technical fouls were called during a first half that ended with Michigan up 46-44.
-After the Terrapins clawed back, the Wolverines emphatically answered behind Dickinson, a 7-foot-1 center, leading the charge.
+Four technical fouls were called during a first half, including one on Dickinson.

+“Hunter is a competitor,” Michigan coach Juwan Howard said.
+“That was one of the reasons I recruited him — because he loves basketball and is competitive.”

 Dickinson went 10 for 11 from the floor and 6 for 7 at the line in reaching a season high in points.